mia-platform/distribution/addons/logging-operator/logging-stack/README.md

 # Logging system for Logging operator

-This add-on define and deploys the logging system of the Logging operator.
+This add-on defines and deploys the logging stack of the Logging operator.
 It consists of the necessary `FluentD` and `FluentBit` configurations.

 ## What the Add-On Contains

 **Resurces:**
-- **Logging:** Logging operator's CRD that define configurations fot FluentD and FluentBit.
+- **Logging:** Logging CRD that defines configurations for FluentD and FluentBit.
-- **Networkpolicies:** Networkpolicy neede to allow traffic for FluentBit.
+- **Network policies:** Network policy needed to allow traffic for FluentBit.

 ## Compatibility Matrix